Engin-Boot/capture-behavior-of-a-visit-counter-silent18knight/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given the parking area with watchman carrying the tokens equal parking slots
+  Given the parking area with watchman carrying the tokens equal to parking slots
   When a car comes the token allocates and reserves the place Then the remaining tokens will tell the number of remaining parking slots.